Dave Magadan

-David Joseph Magadan (born September 30, 1962) is an American professional baseball player and coach.
+David Joseph Magadan (born September 30, 1962) is an American former professional baseball player and coach.
 He retired as an MLB player after a 16-year career as an above average hitting first and third baseman.
-He is the cousin and godson of former manager Lou Piniella.
+He is the cousin and godson of former manager Lou Piniella; Piniella was also Magadan's manager during his stint with the Seattle Mariners in 1993.